MarketingClient Resources

 • Review their profiles manually, looking at their followers.

 • Click on a few profiles to see if they seem legit.
-Stock photos and lack of personal info are red flags.
+Stock photos and a lack of personal info are red flags.

 • Analyse the impressions your potential creators get.
 Do these comments and likes come from real people?